RICHARD JOSEPH NEUTRA (1892-1970)

 1962 - The John K. and Susie Yamashita Akai House, 2200 Neutra Place, Los Angeles CA. Built by Charles J. Armin.
 Part of a grouping of ten houses known as the Neutra Colony.
 Sold to William L. and Susie Akai Fukuhara.
 Sold in 2008 to a Fukuhara family trust.
 Top photo by Michael Locke; bottom two photos by Raymond Neutra.

-Rotenberg’s father was a partner in Samuel Maslon’s Minnesota law firm.
-Rotenberg promised not to tear it down, but within a few weeks he did (middle photos) touching off controversy among historic preservationists in Southern California -- as the house was in pristine condition.
-Makes you wonder if Rotenberg was avenging something on behalf of his Dad.
-Rotenberg soon sold the lot and left town.
+Richard Rotenberg’s father was a partner in Samuel Maslon’s Minnesota law firm.
+Rotenberg promised not to tear it down, but within a few weeks he did just that, alarming g historic preservationists in Southern California -- as the house was in pristine condition.
+Following the house's demolition the agent described herself as "Devastated, absolutely devastated, and embarassed to have been any part of it."

 1962 - The Gonzales-Gorrondona House, Avenida de la Linea 65 Sabana Grande, Caracas, Venezuela.
 Photos by Raymond Neutra.